Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 ## Why you should know this or industry application

 To make data visible you need to measure and quantify the data.
-While many programs have function built in that handle these operations it goof to know how they work and how to implement them yourself.
+While many programs have function built in that handle these operations it good to know how they work and how to implement them yourself.

-The tools you will use for this are some of the most important tools to have in your tool box.
+The tools you will use for this are some of the most important tools to have in your coding tool box.

 <!-- > -->